UweGerdes/frontend-development/README.md

 ## Start the gulp container

-Run a container from the image just created and connect to your environment (with the localhost ports of gulp livereload on 5381, responsive-check on 5382 and a running nginx docker container, the hostname `dockerhost` is used in test configs).
+Run a container from the image just created and connect to your environment (with the localhost ports of gulp livereload on 5381, responsive-check on 5382, compare-layouts on 5383 and a running nginx docker container, the hostname `dockerhost` is used in test configs).

 This command removes the container after end - useful if your nginx ip address changes.